Shuvayan21/DRLT-for-MMEs/README.md

 generalised_gaussian_cdf.m - function to obtain a generalised gaussian cdf with given parameters.

+sample_ct.m - function to obtain a random sample of ct-cycle values.

 Now we describe the files that is used to obtain the figures and tables of the simulations given in the paper.
 Note that for all these figures the pre-set true sensing matrix A and the weight matrix W is already provided as .mat files for different n.
 The nomenclature of the .mat files W_.mat and A_.mat respectively where n is the corresponding measurements.
 Furthermore, while running one can choose to use the pre-set matrices given or they can generate their own matrices and re-run the optimisation algorithm for W again using the 'flag' variable given in all of the upcoming codes.

 Figure_1_QQPlots.m - code to generate the QQPlots of T_{Gj} and T_{Hi} of Figure 1 as described in Section IV-C of the paper.